dmejdani/computer-architecture-and-programming-languages/README.md

 # computer-architecture-and-programming-languages
-Solutions of my course tasks (only available as .tex files 😉)
+Solutions of my course tasks including assembly and C codes (only available as .tex files 😉)